 JobMaker will encourage employers to discriminate

 JobMaker provides $200 a week for new hires aged 30 and under and $100 a week for those aged between 30 and 35.

-Critics say this will encourage employers to replace older, more expensive workers, for younger cheaper ones as a result.
+Critics say this will encourage employers to replace older, more expensive workers, for younger cheaper ones.